DreamLifting: A Plug-in Module Lifting MV Diffusion Models for 3D Asset Generation: Experiments

 \myPara{\moduleName~scaling ability} The proposed scheme demonstrates two types of scalability.
 First, it achieves improved results by incorporating more powerful base diffusion models.
 As shown in \tabref{tab:quant_t23d}, \moduleName~achieves significantly better FID when paired with DreamView compared to MVDream 1.5.
 Second, our approach flexibly integrates multiple diffusion priors within a unified framework for specific tasks.
 As illustrated in \tabref{tab:quant_abla} and \Figref{fig:abla}, when integrated with the IDArb prior, our module adaptively leverages this knowledge to enhance the quality of PBR material generation.

 \myPara{Deferred shading loss} Simultaneously generating geometry and PBR materials is a highly ill-posed problem due to inherent ambiguity.
 Therefore, we introduce image-based deferred shading to couple G-buffer information with RGB appearance.
-As shown in the fifth column of \tabref{tab:quant_abla}, the deferred shading loss quantitatively improves the quality of PBR materials, and the results in \Figref{fig:abla} further demonstrate visual improvements in the rendered PBR maps.
+As shown in the fifth column of \tabref{tab:quant_abla}, the deferred shading loss quantitatively improves the quality of PBR materials.
+Though the quantitative improvements are marginal, the results in \Figref{fig:abla} evidence that the deferred shading loss improves the visual quality of the PBR materials, especially in the metallic and roughness channels.